pixalate-inc/android-prebid-blocking/README.md

 #### IPv6 Address

-The pre-bid fraud API will support IPv6 soon, and default support for IPv6 will be integrated into the SDK at that time.
+The SDK will retrieve the external IPv6 address of the device by utilizing a Pixalate endpoint.

 #### User Agent